Change detection: Offline change detection

-Applications of change detection
+Applications

-Change detection tests are often used in manufacturing (quality control), intrusion detection, spam filtering, website tracking, and medical diagnostics.
+Change detection tests are often used in manufacturing for quality control, intrusion detection, spam filtering, website tracking, and medical diagnostics.

 Linguistic change detection

 Linguistic change detection refers to the ability to detect word-level changes across multiple presentations of the same sentence.
 Researchers have found that the amount of semantic overlap (i.e., relatedness) between the changed word and the new word influences the ease with which such a detection is made (Sturt, Sanford, Stewart, & Dawydiak, 2004).

 Additional research has found that focussing one's attention to the word that will be changed during the initial reading of the original sentence can improve detection.
 This was shown using italicized text to focus attention, whereby the word that will be changing is italicized in the original sentence (Sanford, Sanford, Molle, & Emmott, 2006), as well as using clefting constructions such as "It was the tree that needed water."
 (Kennette, Wurm, & Van Havermaet, 2010).
 These change-detection phenomena appear to be robust, even occurring cross-linguistically when bilinguals read the original sentence in their native language and the changed sentence in their second language (Kennette, Wurm & Van Havermaet, 2010).
-Recently, researchers have detected word-level changes in semantics across time by computationally analyzing temporal corpora (for example:the word "gay" has acquired a new meaning over time) using change point detection.
+Recently, researchers have detected word-level changes in semantics across time by computationally analyzing temporal corpora (for example: the word "gay" has acquired a new meaning over time) using change point detection.
+This is also applicable to reading non-words such as music.
+Even though music is not a language, it is still written and people to comprehend its meaning which involves perception and attention, allowing change detection to be present.

+Visual change detection

+Visual change detection is one's ability to detect differences between two or more images or scenes.
+This is essential in many everyday tasks.
+One example is detecting changes on the road to drive safely and successfully.
+Change detection is crucial in operating motor vehicles to detect other vehicles, traffic control signals, pedestrians, and more.
+Another example of utilizing visual change detection is facial recognition.
+When noticing one's appearance, change detection is vital, as faces are "dynamic" and can change in appearance due to different factors such as "lighting conditions, facial expressions, aging, and occlusion".
+Change detection algorithms use various techniques, such as "feature tracking, alignment, and normalization," to capture and compare different facial features and patterns across individuals in order to correctly identify people.
+Visual change detection involves the integration of "multiple sensors inputs, cognitive processes, and attentional mechanisms," often focusing on multiple stimuli at once.
+The brain processes visual information from the eyes, compares it with previous knowledge stored in memory, and identifies differences between the two stimuli.
+This process occurs rapidly and unconsciously, allowing individuals to respond to changing environments and make necessary adjustments to their behavior.